AnErrupTion/MyFastEmulator/README.md

 ## Usage

+## FOR WINDOWS

+The Windows installer won't recognize your virtual HDD, which is (kind of) normal.
+To make it detect it, you'll have to manually install the virtio SCSI drivers.
+To do that, follow the steps below.

+ * Download the complete [virtio drivers ISO file](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso), rename it to whatever you want (example : `virtio_drivers.iso`) then place it wherever you want (example : in the directory where there is MyFastEmulator).

+ * Edit the `quickemu.sh` file with Sublime Text for example, then search for the line `# Boot the iso image`.
+Below the first `-drive` line, add `-drive "file=virtio_drivers.iso,index=0,media=cdrom" \`.
+Save the file, and close it.

+ * Boot the VM into the Windows installer of your choice (7, 10, etc...).
+Now, where the partitions should appear, click `Load driver`.
+In the following message box, click `Browse`, then go to the mounted ISO file, then go to `amd64`, then click on the folder that matches the Windows version you're installing (for example, win7).
+Now, load the driver, and the partition should appear!

+## FOR LINUX

   * Download an ISO image of a Linux distribution
   * Create a VM configuration file, for example `your_configuration_file.conf`